|logic||category theory||type theory|

 In a topos with a natural numbers object (NNO), W-types for any polynomial endofunctor can be constructed as certain sets of well-founded trees; thus every topos with a NNO is a ΠW-pretopos.
 This applies in particular in the topos Set (unless one is a predicativist, in which case is not a topos and W-types in it must be postulated explicitly).

-Note that we do not necessarily have , so this is not just simply a polynomial endofunctor of considered as a lccc in its own right.
+This reduces to the above for the terminal object.
+Notice that we do not necessarily have , so this is not just simply a polynomial endofunctor of considered as a lccc in its own right.

 In type theory, W-types are introduced by giving explicit constructors and destructors, a.k.a. term introduction and term elimination rules.
 If the type theory is extensional, i.e. identities have unique proofs and (dependent) function types are extensional ( if and only if for all ), then this is more or less equivalent to the categorical version given above.
 The type theories that are the internal logic of familiar kinds of categories are all extensional in this sense.

 The rules for -types in extensional type theory are the following:

 (1) -formation rule